cds-snc/dns/README.md

 To request a new subdomain, create a `aws_route53_record` terraform entry and submit an [issue](https://github.com/cds-snc/dns/issues/new).
 A member of the Platform team will review the request and either approve it, or circle back with additional questions.

-We are investigating how to make this easier, but if anyone wants to help out, please reach out to platform-sre-security-support@cds-snc.ca
+We are investigating how to make this easier, but if anyone wants to help out, please reach out to sre-ifs@cds-snc.ca

 ### Examples